kishorboddu/skytest/readme.md

 1. Install Node.js

 2. Download the chrome driver[http://chromedriver.chromium.org/downloads], unzip and copy to a folder and set path to the location.
 ChromeDriver executable needs to be available in the path.
-Mac users with Homebrew installed: brew install chromedriver
+Mac users with Homebrew installed: brew install chromedriver.

 3. Install all the dependencies